HavenForge-gg/darkhaven-data/README.md

-# HavenForge Data
+# HavenForge.GG - DarkHaven Game Data

-Community-maintained game data for [Darkhaven](https://darkhaven.game).
+Community-maintained game data for [Darkhaven](https://darkhaven.game) and hosted in Wiki form on [HavenForge.gg](https://havenforge.gg).

+Because this is a public repo, we encourage you to submit changes and raise issues.

 ## About